ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ## Unmounting {{site.data.keyword.blockstorageshort}} volumes
 {: #unmountingWin}

 Following are the steps that are required to disconnect a Windows-based {{site.data.keyword.Bluemix_short}} compute instance to an MPIO iSCSI LUN.
-The example is based on Windows Server 2012.
-The steps can be adjusted for other Windows versions according to the OS vendor documentation.
+The example is based on Windows&reg; Server 2012.
+The steps can be adjusted for other Windows&reg;v versions according to the OS vendor documentation.

 ### Starting the iSCSI Initiator
 {: #startISCSIwin}